christophergarthwood/appdevstig_docs/Template_006_ConfigurationManagementStandard.md

 #### Risk Management

-Enumerate any risks perceived with the existing CM Plan and document stragegies employed to help mitigate that risk in a favorable way for the project.
+Enumerate any risks perceived with the existing CM Plan and document strategies employed to help mitigate that risk in a favorable way for the project.

 ###   Configuration Management Automation Support

 1. Automated Tools

 Describe any automated tools used.

-2. Work Space Management
+2. Workspace Management

 Describe the processes used for automated software source code control tools.

 3. Build Management

 Describe the controls in place to manage the building of executable code.